 Throughout her career, Julie has worked with many internationally renowned and famous artists including Sir Simon Rattle, Nigel Kennedy, Sir Thomas Allen, Andrea Bocelli, Sir Bryn Terfel, Hilary Hann, Maxim Vengerov, Janine Jansen, Esa Pekka Salonen and more!
 She has performed to audiences across the world, including in front of members of the royal family, members of parliament and even to Yasir Arafat!
 She has toured with pop artists including Chris de Burgh and made numerous television appearances including as part of the surprise orchestra on ‘Billionaire Boy’.
 Music has led her to travel extensively and has provided such varied concerts from many concerts at the Proms at the Royal Albert Hall, to a live broadcast on Japanese television during a typhoon, to a string quartet concert in a carpet shop in Leeds!

 Julie now dedicates herself to arranging/composing, teaching and performing.
-She is a member of the Woodfield String Quartet, regularly performs with The Amici Ensemble, The London Gala Orchestra and The Rep Orchestra, and is the founder and organiser for The Guild of Strings.
-Her many compositions and arrangements are published via SMP Press.
+Her arrangements are published at SMP Press.
+As a performer, she is a member of Woodfield Strings, regularly performs with The Amici Ensemble, The London Gala Orchestra and The Rep Orchestra, and is the founder and organiser for The Guild of Strings.
 Julie also works as the Sheffield Wedding Pianist.

 Julie is fully DBS checked, has public liability insurance and has undertaken Safeguarding Children training.

 From August 2020, Julie will be returning to work as a teacher via online lessons and also in person at her music studio and within schools.
 She has updated policies, which are available upon request.
 Julie will be wearing PPE for the music lessons.